Home

 Similarly, a diet of leafy green vegetables can also be quite helpful since they contain folic acid.
 Folic acid has been shown to help reduce both mania and depression.

-A good diet is not just about what you eat.
-It is also about what you need to stay away from.
-Those seeking natural treatments for bipolar disorder may wish to stay away from processed sugars, saturated fats, and other unhealthy dietary items.
 Such poor diet choices are notorious for their ability to depress mood.
 Refined sugar is known to boost mania and then set the stage for a mood crash.
 Needless to say, this would not be helpful to anyone wishing to reduce the negative traits of bipolar disorder.

-TMS for depression
+TMS for naturally treating bipolar depression

 For a while TMS (Transcranial Magnetic Stimulation) has seemed like it could be the next big thing.